jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-6.md

-113 Religion affords strong motives to the practice of virtue.
+{{< s v="113" >}} Religion affords strong motives to the practice of virtue.
 It guards us from the temptations of vice through powerful restraints.
 Many have supposed that religious principles were the sole laudable motives of action.
 They said that we should not:
 - reward from gratitude,
 - punish from resentment,
 - protect our children's helplessness, and